zoomacode/hugo-site/content/posts/fluent-python-part-1.md

 #### **Hashable**

-You may be surprised but I’ve never checked what hashable means probably because I don’t use dictionaries with anything besides strings.
+You may be surprised but I’ve never checked what hashable means because I don’t use dictionaries with anything besides strings.
 Anyhow, if you want to use something as a key in a `dict` you need to know what the hashable is.
 In short it is something immutable so the key can’t be changed after it is added to a dictionary or a set.
 For example, things like strings and numbers are hashable because you can’t really modify after creation.
 Lists are mutable so not hashable.
 Tuples are immutable but they can contain mutable object so tuples are hashable if all their items are hashable.
 For example, a tuple with a list in it is not hashable but a tuple of tuples is hashable.

 ```python
     >>> hash((2,3,4))